-What you must pay when you get these services Services that are covered for you Inpatient hospital care (continued) Blood - including storage and administration.
+Services that are covered for you What you must pay when you get these services Inpatient hospital care (continued) • Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
 All other components of blood are covered beginning with the first pint used.
-Physician services Note: To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital and BCN Advantage must authorize the admission.
+Physician services Note : To be an inpatient, your provider must write an order to admit you formally as an inpatient of the hospital and BCN Advantage must authorize the admission .
 Even if you stay in the hospital overnight, you might still be considered an "Outpatient."
 If you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2021-10/11435-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at www.medicare.gov/sites/default/files/2021-10/11435- Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
-Inpatient services in a psychiatric hospital There is no copayment for each Medicare-covered Covered services include mental health care services that stay at a network hospital. require a hospital stay.
-There is a lifetime limit of 190 days for There is no copayment for inpatient services in a psychiatric hospital.
-The 190-day limit professional services for does not apply to mental health services provided in a inpatient mental health. psychiatric unit of a general hospital.
-Authorization rules may Inpatient hospital care starts the day you are formally admitted apply. to the hospital with a doctor's order.
-The day before you are Except in an emergency, discharged is your last inpatient day. your doctor must tell the plan that you are going to be admitted to the hospital.
-Our plan will cover Inpatient stay: Covered services received in a hospital or professional and medical SNF during a non-covered inpatient stay services; however, we do services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to:
+Inpatient services in a psychiatric hospital There is no copayment for Covered services include mental health care services that each Medicare-covered stay at a network hospital. require a hospital stay.
+There is a lifetime limit of 190 days for inpatient services in a psychiatric hospital.
+The 190-day limit does not apply to mental health services provided in a psychiatric unit of a general hospital.
+There is no copayment for professional services for inpatient mental health.
+Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
+The day before you are Authorization rules may apply. discharged is your last inpatient day.
+Except in an emergency, your doctor must tell the plan that you are going to be admitted to the hospital.
+Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay Our plan will cover professional and medical If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+However, in some cases, we will cover certain services; however, we do not cover SNF facility charges.
+Member must obtain DME